 The kingdom’s capital and its surrounding areas are to see wide-scale commercial development this year, known as the Qiddiya project – one of many new projects in Saudi Arabia.
-Not only are residential areas to be built alongside nearby retail strips, the site will also see construction of a Middle Eastern branch of the famed American theme park, Six Flags.
+Not only are residential areas to be built alongside nearby retail strips, but the site will also see the construction of a Middle Eastern branch of the famed American theme park, Six Flags.

 - Sports Stadium

 Additionally, a sports stadium with 20,000 seating capacity is in the works, with adjacent areas for multipurpose gyms, and an aquatic center.